 Sustain Arts is an unprecedented effort to connect knowledge and networks, building the collective capacity of art and culture in America, one region at a time.
-A project of the Hauser Institute for Civil Society at Harvard University, in partnership with the Foundation Center and Fractured Atlas, Sustain Arts equips communities with meaningful data that answers critical questions like:
+The project equips communities with meaningful data that answers critical questions like:

 - Where are arts and cultural organizations located?

 - How do organizations maintain relevancy over time?

 Program leaders, artists, private foundations, public agencies, and others access this data through the Sustain Arts platform.
 By combining innovative technology and on-the-ground capacity building, the project arms stakeholders with resources that assist in data-driven decision-making, strategic collaborations, and broad community engagement.